Abbey Jacobs

 What’s the best career advice you’ve ever received?

-Don't be afraid to ask questions be vulnerable also have humility and always care about your career because you won't lose sight of your goal
+The best career advice I’ve ever received is to never be afraid to ask questions, stay vulnerable and humble, and always care deeply about your career so you never lose sight of your goals.

 Q